department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 </div>
 </li>
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-school">How will VA know it needs to  continue paying me additional disability compensation for my child when they turn 18 but remain in school?
-Do I have to submit another claim?</button>
+Do I have to file another claim?</button>
 <div id="questions-specific-child-school" class="usa-accordion-content">

-*Note: Will need to confirm if this is changing when the new paper form is released.*

 You’ll need to update your child’s school information in eBenefits.

 Sign in to your eBenefits account.

-Click “Add or Remove Dependents” under the “Apply” section on the homepage.
+Click “Add or Remove Dependents” (you'll find it under the “Apply” section on the homepage).

 Then select “Update Dependents.” <br>
 <br>